 Occasionally, we discover a food he can eat, however, and then we usually go to town.
 My latest discovery was radishes.

-But while radishes are fine for him to eat, getting him to eat them is another thing.
+But while radishes are fine for him to eat, getting him to eat them is another thing (much like our toddler and kale).
 So I decided to try roasted radishes one night to add to our collection of side dish ideas.
 I made other veggies in case they weren’t good though.

 You all.
 THEY WERE DELICIOUS.
 I expected a root vegetable flavor that would be edible, but they actually had a surprising sweetness, a nicely soft texture, and such great color!

 The first time I roasted the radishes, I did olive oil, salt, and pepper.
 It was delicious.
-This time I used butter – obviously amazing.
+The next time I used butter – obviously amazing.
 You could honestly do either or switch off between times.

 And then I just do salt and pepper for seasoning.
 I bet other dried herbs would be delicious on these roasted radishes as well, however.
 So we’ll be trying that next!